JHUAPL/PACMANs/matlabCESM2/README.md

 ## Running

 First edit the configuration file with the corresponding input and output file names and the limits you want for the Northern and Southern high-latitude boxes.
+Also edit the config filename and path in config_reader.

 In matlab, run config_reader.

-Then run cesm2to4boxCorrect.
+Then run cesm2to4box.

 # Dependencies